Music runs culture.

 Between friends.

-Between moments.
+Between moods.

 Between the person who made the signal